 - Celebrate and promote individuals and organizations that foster innovation, technology and digital media in Alberta.

 - Encourage students and talent to stay in Alberta in order to increase capacity and productivity within the industry.

-- Promote innovation and collaboration between individuals and organizations, acting as the digital hub for our community.
+- Promote innovation and collaboration between individuals and organizations, acting as the conduit and connector for our community.

 To support, connect and promote our digital community.

 To make Alberta the logical choice for investing in or starting and growing a digital company.

 By supporting the creation of world-class work, we will shine a spotlight on the talent, products and potential of our digital backyard.Become a member

 Alecia is a passionate ecosystem builder and purpose driven leader that fosters shared value relationships and brings strategy to life.
 She’s fuelled by creating meaningful partnerships and mobilizing communities to achieve impact.
 Alecia engages with a wide range of stakeholders (creators, builders, investors, government, academic institutions, students, corporate) who are passionate about advancing Alberta’s digital community making the ecosystem inclusive and accessible.
 Formerly Alecia led Calgary Economic Development’s innovation strategy team where she collaborated with community leaders to advance innovation and entrepreneurship in Calgary.
 Alecia curated opportunities working with clients to address gaps leveraging mechanisms like the Opportunity Calgary Investment Fund to deliver game changing projects.
 She recently joined the board of the Centre for Sexuality and is committed to creating healthy cultures where everyone can thrive.
 She holds a Bachelor of Commerce degree from the University of Calgary and completed a global marketing and communications program in the UK through Boston University International programs.